About Down Syndrome

 The Latest Scientific Advances

 In recent history, advances in medicine and science have enabled researchers to investigate the characteristics of people with Down syndrome.
 In 1959, the French physician Jérôme Lejeune identifies Down syndrome as a chromosomal condition.
 Instead of the usual 46 chromosomes present in each cell, Lejeune observes 47 in the cells of individuals with Down syndrome.
-It is later determined that an extra partial or whole copy of chromosome 21 results in the characteristics associated with Down syndrome.
+It was later determined that an extra partial or whole copy of chromosome 21 results in the characteristics associated with Down syndrome.
 In the year 2000, an international team of scientists successfully identifies and catalogues each of the approximately 329 genes on chromosome 21.
 Consequently, this accomplishment opens the door to great advances in Down syndrome research.

 As many as 80% of adults with Down syndrome reach age 60, and many live even longer.